robbert229/gridfinity/README.md

 ### Dial Indicator

 A 2x4 bin that can hold a single dial indicator.
 Remixed from https://www.thingiverse.com/thing:1547126

+*License*: CC BY 4.0

 ![Dial Indicator](./dial-indicator/image.png)